 The Physical Therapy program at UND is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 UND's Pre-Physical Therapy program is recommended for all incoming freshmen.
-The three-year program provides the building blocks in your application to the D.P.T. program.
+The three-year program provides the building blocks in your application to the DPT program.

 What can you do with a doctor of physical therapy?

-Best Physical Therapy Schools
+Leader in Physical Therapy

 When Kayana Trottier transferred to UND, she followed her passion for physical therapy despite the challenges in her personal life.
 Now she's set to become a physical therapist.